aksel-blaise/hickory-eng/README.md

 # hickory-eng

-This article, entitled "Ceramic morphological organisation in the Southern Caddo Area: Quiddity of shape for Hickory Engraved bottles," was published in the [Journal of Archaeological Science: Reports](https://doi.org/10.1016/j.jasrep.2018.08.045) in 2018, and the preprint is available for download on [SocArXiv](https://osf.io/preprints/socarxiv/6rbd3/).
-The LaTeX scripts are included in this repository, and can also be viewed on [Overleaf](https://www.overleaf.com/read/prfwtmdjzcnh).
+This article, entitled "Ceramic morphological organisation in the Southern Caddo Area: Quiddity of shape for Hickory Engraved bottles," was published in the [_Journal of Archaeological Science: Reports_](https://doi.org/10.1016/j.jasrep.2018.08.045) in 2018.
+The preprint is available for on [_SocArXiv_](https://osf.io/preprints/socarxiv/6rbd3/), and the LaTeX scripts are included in this repository.
+The paper can also be viewed on [Overleaf](https://www.overleaf.com/read/prfwtmdjzcnh).
 Unprocessed data have been uploaded to the Open Science Framework, and the processed meshes to Zenodo @ CERN.
-The unprocessed and processed datasets are embargoed for a period of five years from the most recent publication that uses them.
+The unprocessed and processed 3D datasets are embargoed for a period of five years from the most recent publication that uses them.

 ![](comparemeangh.png)